neutron-org/mainnet-assets/upgrades/v4.2.0/README.md

    cp $GOPATH/bin/neutrond ~/.neutrond/cosmovisor/current/bin
 ```

+Keep in mind if the `upgrade-info.json` file is present in neutron home directory, cosmovisor may set back binary from the upgrade file as a current bin.
+In case this happens, delete the upgrade file.

 ## Restore service file settings

 If you are using a service file, restore the previous `Restart` settings in your service file: